Blog Archives

 Antelope Spare Ribs (Sous Vide)

 My love of cooking wild game meats is what led me to the sous vide method many years ago.
 I have prepared everything from beaver to camel using my sous vide device.
 Antelope meat is not new to me as I have tried tenderloin and steaks that were sent to me by friends of mine who hunt.
-Read the rest of this entry

 Tom Joyner’s Fantastic Voyage 2020

 (Rescheduled for November 6, 2021 due to the outbreak of COVID-19 virus) I received my first outstanding opportunity of the new year!
 I have been selected as one of the celebrity chefs for Tom Joyner’s Fantastic Voyage cruise in March 2020.
 Get ready for an amazing culinary & entertainment experience!
-If you didn’t know, this is an 8 day Caribbean cruise featuring Read the rest of this entry
+If you didn’t know, this is an 8 day Caribbean cruise featuring

 Wagyu Flank Steak w/Tomato Chimichurri

 Back in July at the Sous Vide Summit in Wilmington Delaware, I had the opportunity to meet Elizabeth Bennett Kearney & Leo Reed from Vesta Precision.
 Vesta was one of the many sponsors at this event and they had some very cool items on display at their kiosk.
 Handheld vacuum sealers, chamber sealers, different tiers of sous vide devices, vacuum bags and their newest device set to hit the market, a portable blast chiller.
-Read the rest of this entry

 Take a Walk On The Wild Side III: Southern Fried Python